waynegraham/registry.clir.org/_projects/2014-the-maritime-world-in-photographs-cataloguing-the-p.md

 ---
 layout: project
-title: "The Maritime World in Photographs: Cataloguing the Photo Negatives of The Mariners' Museum"
+title: The Maritime World in Photographs: Cataloguing the Photo Negatives of The Mariners' Museum
 ---